Nancypatel1103/ComplianceClient/Cloud_gateway/Cloud_gateway.md

 - so first check whether it is connected or not.

 ## How to connect CE and PE
 1. First go to its portal.
-There are two portals dev.CLOUDS and beta.CLOUDS.
+There are two portals dev.CLOUDS (https://dev.hi-clouds.com/login) and beta.CLOUDS (https://beta1.hi-clouds.com/login).
 Go to whatever portal you have from your build here is the dev.CLOUDS.
 ![CE PE 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/00ff65fa-bddf-427f-9648-1c648491dcd7)

 2. Then go to CE device and click.